 For clients in the North America and Greater China, I’ve edited academic papers, PhD dissertations, novels, and book-length travelogs, notably this book about Canada.

-My most recent large-scale editing project, in early 2019, was a textbook about China’s Belt and Road Initiative.
+A large-scale editing project in early 2019 was a textbook about China’s Belt and Road Initiative.
 A previous editing job was the economics book pictured here.
 In every case I handle, I double-check facts, fix grammar problems, search for words the writer uses too often (“Dear Client… I’m replacing ‘likely’ with ‘probably’ in some instances…”), change “more” to “additional” if it reduces ambiguity… and make sure every period is on the right side of the bracket.